 The Sony WH-CH710N brings virtual assistant integration and noise cancelling for a low price

 While Sony flagship headphones the WH-1000XM4 may be the current king of the audio market, you don’t need to spend so much to get a solid pair of noise cancelling headphones.
-The Sony WH-CH710N offers slightly stepped down performance for a reduced price.
+The Sony WH-CH710N offers slightly stepped-down performance for a reduced price.

 Sony WH-CH710NFull Review

 These over-ear Bluetooth headphones feature a lightweight plastic build, which brings some durability concerns, but makes for a solid travel companion when paired with the rotating ear cups.
 The ANC feature isn’t as proficient at filtering out low-end noise as these headphones’ flagship sibling, but it still works reasonably well.
-And on top of that, the WH-CH710N feature very accurate audio output.
+And on top of that, the WH-CH710N features a very accurate audio output.

 These headphones come with virtual assistant integration, so you’ll be able to get Amazon Alexa and Google Assistant reading your texts to you and answering your questions on the fly.
 These headphones also offer absolutely fantastic battery, clocking in at 41 hours, 35 minutes of playback on a single charge.
 When you finally do run the battery down, you’ll be able to get an hour of playback time after only 10 minutes of charging.